josh-clarke/snooarchive/README.md

 ### Setup the .env file

-1. In a text editor, open the `.env.example` file
+1. In a text editor, open the `env.example` file
 2. As noted above, copy and paste in the value for `CLIENT_ID`
 3. Copy and paste in the value for `CLIENT_SECRET`
 4. Insert your Reddit username and password